penrose/penrose/packages/docs-site/blog/bloom.md

 # Bloom

-Optimization based interactive diagramming, directly in JavaScript
+Optimization-driven interactive diagramming, directly in JavaScript

 _powered by Penrose_

 ---

 We are excited to announce Bloom, an open-source JavaScript library for interactive diagram creation.
-Bloom uses simple, readable constructs and differentiable programming to generate beautiful and extensible diagrams.
+Bloom builds on top of Penrose to provide the same declarative language, while adding new constructs for interaction and site integration.

 <Eigen/>